 And, you knew I’d finally come back to Another, right?
 You see, about the time our baby had turned a year old, I’d begun to feel like this whole thing really was God’s doing.
 Like, The Meet Up was actually about way more than a girl and boy and dancing.
 Because, I’d begun to feel God looking straight at me during that hard year.
 And, I’d eventually hear Him ask me two questions of His own:

 Do you see Jesus on The Cross?

 Do you believe He died in your place… His perfect life for your broken, messy, sin-filled life??

 And, just like that night in the club, I simply couldn’t look away, so I looked back and gave the two answers that truly would change everything.
 Forever.

-And a living hope – finally – came to flood my weary, broken down soul.
+And hope – finally – came to flood my weary, broken down soul.

-Because if we hadn’t chosen Another, we certainly would’ve met the tragic end we seemed destined for in the beginning.
+Because if we hadn’t, we certainly would have met the tragic end we seemed destined for in the beginning.
 So what I want to say here today, after all these 23 years and likely way too many words, is…